cta-wave/Test-Content-Generation/README.md

    * unencrypted
   * write a script/command line for FFMPEG to generate the above content, might also include a repackaging script.

+ ## How to generate the content

+* Download the files from https://1drv.ms/w/s!AiNJEPgowJnWgbpZesbLvglzCXVlSg?e=4ZFRyB, be sure to pick different fingerprints
+* Modify run-all.py to:
+  * use different resolutions, and bitrate you may find [here](https://developer.apple.com/documentation/http_live_streaming/hls_authoring_specification_for_apple_devices)
+  * modify the framerates to match the framerate of your input sample
+  * modify the input files to match your owm
+  * modify FFmpeg's path to use your own, you need to use FFmpeg 4.3 or above
+* Run ```./run-all.py```, and grab a cup of tea, or coffee